-Credits and Requirements: To complete an internship for credit, you must have junior or senior standing (at least 60 hours completed at time of registration) and a minimum 3.0 GPA.
+Credits and Requirements: To complete an internship for credit, you must have junior or senior standing (at least 60 hours completed at the time of registration) and a minimum 3.0 GPA.
 You must work 40 hours per academic credit hour.
-Over the course of a 14 week semester, this works out to approximately one credit = three hrs/week, two credits = six hrs/week, three credits = nine hrs/week, and four credits = 12 hrs/week.
+Over the course of a 14-week semester, this works out to approximately one credit = three hrs/week, two credits = six hrs/week, three credits = nine hrs/week, and four credits = 12 hrs/week.
 For a seven-week term, those hours would be doubled (one credit = six hrs/week, etc).
 Please note that these are minimum hourly requirements.
-For instance, students may opt to register for two credits even if they plan to work more than six hours per week during a 14 week semester.
+For instance, you may opt to register for two credits even if you plan to work more than six hours per week during a 14-week semester.

-Terms and Registration Deadlines: Students can take COM 354 as either a 14 week, first seven weeks, or second seven weeks class during the fall and spring semesters.
-They can also take COM 354 over summer first six weeks, summer second six weeks, or the whole Summer Term (12 weeks).
-The registration deadlines vary: within the first three weeks of the semester for fall and spring, within the first week of the term for first seven weeks, second seven weeks and Summer Term (12 weeks) classes, and within the first three days of the term for summer first six weeks and summer second six weeks.
+Terms and Registration Deadlines: You can take COM 354 during the school year as either a 14-week, first seven weeks, or second seven weeks class during the fall and spring semesters.
+You can also take COM 354 over the summer for the full 12-week term or just the first or second six weeks.
+The registration deadlines vary.
+For fall, spring, and summer (12 weeks), you must register within the first three weeks of the semester.
+For first and second seven weeks, registration takes place during the first week of the term.
+And, for summer first and second six weeks, you must register within the first three days of the term.
 Once you submit your Internship Agreement Form by following the process laid out below, the registration process typically takes two to three days.
 But please be aware that it is your responsibility to confirm that the internship actually shows up on your schedule; if you don’t see COM 354, you will not get credit for it.
-Also, note that you will be charged summer tuition rates for internships taken over the summer.
+Also, note that you will be charged summer tuition rates for internships taken over the summer and that retroactive credit is not possible.

 Major Restrictions: COM 354 cannot be used to fulfill any 300-or-above level requirements (regardless of what it might say in your catalog).
-Majors in communication (COM), communication, media and culture (CMC), communication and speech studies (CSS), and advertising and public relations (ADPR general and public relations concentrations), can count up to four credit hours of COM 354 towards their major and any additional internship credits toward general electives.
+Majors in advertising and public relations (ADPR general and public relations concentrations), communication and media studies (CMS/CMC), communication and speech studies (CSS), and journalism (JOU), can count up to four credit hours of COM 354 towards their major and any additional internship credits toward general electives.
 ADPR creative concentration majors can only count COM 354 towards general education electives.
 JOU majors can take COM 354 for a maximum of eight credit hours, four of which may count toward their major.
 CSS majors should see their program director for approval.

 WHAT TO DO BEFORE YOUR INTERNSHIP: